Peru: Indigenous Peoples and Globalization

 The Peru: Indigenous Peoples and Globalization program includes educational excursions designed to directly complement and enhance classroom study and fieldwork.
 Through excursions, students experience the innovative ways in which indigenous peoples in Peru are working toward their own community development and cultural preservation in the face of shifting global influences.

-Students spend the first week of the program (orientation) in Urubamba town, capital of the Sacred Valley.
 At the end of orientation, students undertake a one-day excursion by train to Machu Picchu.
 Built at the beginning of the fifteenth century, Machu Picchu is located on a mountain ridge above the Urubamba River.
-It is Peru's most important archeological site, and in 2007 was named one of the New Seven Wonders of the World.
+It is Peru's most important archaeological site, and in 2007 was named one of the New Seven Wonders of the World.